overwolf/overwolf.github.io/docs/topics/curseforge-core-terms.md

-1. **Definitions- **In these Terms the following terms when capitalized shall have the meaning set forth below
+1. **Definitions** - In these Terms the following terms when capitalized shall have the meaning set forth below
     1. "**Application**" means any application created by Developer through use of the Platform API and/or any software development kit provided to you by Overwolf.
 In addition, unless stated otherwise in these Terms for specific provisions, an Application also includes a Mod.
     2. "**Mod**" means software created by Developer for a third party game, not through use of the Platform API and/or any software development kit provided to you by Overwolf.
 Provided that they comply with the foregoing definition, Mods may be informally referred to as "add-ons","maps", “plugins”, ”modpacks” or “packs”.
     3. "**End User**" means an end user consumer of the Platform who wishes to use an Application.
     4. "**Platform API**" means Developer’s application program interface which allows Developers to create Applications for use on the Platform, including without limitation any software development kit which Overwolf may provide to you.
     5. "**Overwolf Standard Application Terms and Conditions**" means Overwolf’s standard terms and conditions for Applications, and which may be modified by Overwolf from time to time in its sole discretion.
 The most recent version of the Overwolf Standard Application Terms and Conditions are available at https://overwolf.github.io/docs/topics/legal-app-terms/.
-2. **CF Core and Development Tools.  **
+2. **CF Core and Development Tools**.

     Subject to the terms and conditions hereof, Overwolf grants Developer a limited, non-exclusive license to use the CF Core, including all code and files included therein, and any accompanying documentation files (“**Documentation**”) solely for the Purpose.
 Developer has no ownership or other rights in the CF Core or Documentation.
 Ownership of the CF Core and Documentation, all libraries and files included in the CF Core, all enhancements and modifications thereof, derivative works created by Developer, feedback provided by Developer and all intellectual property rights in the foregoing is and shall be the sole and exclusive property of Overwolf and its licensors.